mighty-gerbils/gerbil-poo/doc/poo.md

 or sometimes identifiers (compile-time entities, often elided at runtime for performance).
 The values are arbitrary, but their may be formal or informal constraints for the values associated to a given slot to be restricted to a type associated to the slot.

-(Note: in other languages, *slots* may instead be called "fields" or "attributes";
-or, when the associated values are functions, the slots, or their values, are often called "methods" or "members" (or "member functions") of the instance.)

 Thus, in this common case, the *instances* are some kind of "records" or "dictionaries" —indeed often class or typeclass descriptors (see below).